lucy-kim/VBM-eval/README.md

 This code requires the following two steps to complete the whole analyses.
 They were run in _SAS_ and _Stata_, respectively.

 ### 1. Construct the elixhauser comorbidity index

+All the code files below are contained in the directory `Elixhauser-score`.

 1. Import CSV file into SAS
   - `crpat_elix.sas`
 2. ICD-10 to Elixhauser: Use [Version 2016.2](https://www.hcup-us.ahrq.gov/toolssoftware/comorbidityicd10/comorbidity_icd10.jsp)